Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Q1.
 What is Software Testing?

 Software Testing is a process used to identify developed software’s correctness, completeness, and quality.
-It includes a series of activities conducted to find software errors so that it can be corrected before the product is released to the market.
+It includes a series of activities conducted to find software errors and correct them before the product is released to the market.

 Q2.
 How does quality control differ from quality assurance?